 *(Thanks for much of this thoughtful statement go to Eckerd College whose “assumptions” were made available to the library world in ACRL’s CLIP NOTES #5.)

-Doane College Library’s mission is to provide exceptional academic resources in a creative, inclusive, and collaborative learning environment, where engaged library faculty and staff support the Doane community in their pursuit of intellectual inquiry, information literacy and the ethical use of information.
+Doane University Library’s mission is to provide exceptional academic resources in a creative, inclusive, and collaborative learning environment, where engaged library faculty and staff support the Doane community in their pursuit of intellectual inquiry, information literacy and the ethical use of information.
 The Library functions to support the College’s mission.

 To select and acquire or provide timely access to as much as possible of the recorded knowledge of mankind as is consistent with the current and anticipated instructional needs of its users.

 To process and organize the materials with speed, accuracy, and economy.